Jay-Karia/jqlite/docs/api.md

 `result`

-This method retrieves the result of the last executed query.
+Retrieve the result of the last executed query.

+**Returns**: `unknown` - The result of last executed query

 ```ts
 query.result